 I always say that Hop-on Hop-off Bus Tours are one of the best ways to explore a new city.
 The tour is an experience in and of itself, plus it’s transit to and from other attractions.
 The Dublin Pass includes a 24-hour ticket that covers two routes and over 30 stops.
 That ticket would normally run you €24, so getting it included with the pass offers great value.

 Other Advantages of the Dublin Pass

 - Extra Discounts – When you buy the pass, you save on more than just admission costs.
-You also get more than 25 other discounts and offers that’ll help you save during your trip to Dublin.
-Think theatre, dining, and more.
+You also get discounts at several of the attractions during your trip to Dublin.

 - Risk-free Purchase – The pass offers a money back guarantee.
 If you buy the pass and then change your mind within 90 days, getting a refund is no problem.